-Description of the development The development is for Material Change of Use for a Shopping Centre (extension) and Shop Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure,

-community facilities, or local character and amenity.

-Assessment The development was assessed against the following assessment benchmarks:
+Description of the development Material Change of Use for a Warehouse Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment Benchmarks The development was assessed against the following assessment benchmarks: • Low Impact Industry Zone Code; • Acid Sulfate Soils Overlay Code; • Airport Environs Overlay Code; • Access, Parking and Transport Code; • Landscape Code; • Stormwater Management Code; • Waste Management Code; and • Water and Sewer Code.
+Compliance with assessment benchmarks

-Benchmarks Major Centre Zone Code;

-Flood Hazard Overlay Code;

-Biodiversity Areas Overlay Code;

-Access, Parking and Transport Code;

-Landscape Code;

-Stormwater Management Code;

-Waste Management Code; andWater and Sewer Code.

-Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and wholly complies with the relevant Performance Outcomes and Acceptable Outcomes or has otherwise been conditioned to comply.
+PO1 and PO3 AO1.1 and AO3.1 The proposal does not comply with Acceptable Outcomes (AO1.1 and AO3.1) of the code as the waste storage area is proposed on a zero metre setback along the south-eastern side boundary in lieu of two (2) metres.
+Although the waste storage area is less than the minimum two (2) metre setback requirement.
+The development can comply with Performance Outcomes (PO1 and PO3) as the storage area is integrated with the Warehouse design, provides screening of 1.8 metre high fencing, adjoins a vacant lot and does not directly impact residential areas.
+Furthermore, there is sufficient space to accommodate onsite waste collection where the design does not adversely impact car parking, pedestrian access or footpaths.
 Matters prescribed by regulation The Rockhampton Region Planning Scheme 2015 (version 2.2); and The common material, being the material submitted with the application.